MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/sources/sources.md

 - **CFPB Investigation**: Active regulatory scrutiny with multiple reports since 2021 :cite[13-1]

-**Note on Missing Statistic**: I was unable to locate the specific source for the "13.4% of BNPL provider revenues come from late fees and penalties" statistic in my search results.
-This figure may come from a specific CFPB report that wasn't accessible through web search, or may need verification from the original source
-    document.

 **International Regulatory Responses Reference**
 Authors: Various Regulatory Bodies
 Year: 2023-2024